artkoder/cat-weather-new/README.md

    ```

 Provision Fly.io secrets (`TELEGRAM_BOT_TOKEN`, `WEBHOOK_URL`, `4O_API_KEY`, token limits) before the first deployment.

+For `/ask` to work in production, provision the RAG-specific secrets alongside the baseline bot tokens:
+- `SUPABASE_RAG_DB_URL` (preferred) or `SUPABASE_DB_URL` (fallback only) — Postgres connection string for the RAG chunks database.
+- `GOOGLE_API_KEY` — Gemini embeddings API key used to vectorize queries.
+- `SUPABASE_URL` and `SUPABASE_KEY` — still required when you rely on Supabase REST metrics or the Supabase storage backend elsewhere in the bot.

 ## Legacy
 Historical documentation for the weather scheduler, including sea temperature handling and template placeholders, now lives in `docs/weather.md`.
 Those features remain in the codebase for backward compatibility but are no longer part of the primary rubric workflow.